 Chicago banker accused of arranging risky loans to Paul Manafort goes on trial

-NEW YORK, June 22 (Reuters) - The former chief of a Chicago bank will go on trial on Tuesday on charges he gave millions of dollars of risky loans to Donald Trump’s former campaign chairman Paul Manafort in order to win a top post in the former U.S. president’s administration.
+NEW YORK (Reuters) - The former chief of a Chicago bank will go on trial on Tuesday on charges he gave millions of dollars of risky loans to Donald Trump’s former campaign chairman Paul Manafort in order to win a top post in the former U.S. president’s administration.

 Stephen Calk, a former chairman and chief executive of Federal Savings Bank, has pleaded not guilty to charges of financial institution bribery and conspiracy for helping arrange $16 million of loans to Manafort that later went into default.